Judge overseeing Seattle police reforms orders officer accountability fix, extends federal oversight

 “The City and United States may not repudiate these repeated past representations to the court — concerning the old accountability system’s inadequacy, the need for reform, and the court’s jurisdiction in the area — for the sake of political expediency today,” Robart wrote in a 14-page order issued Tuesday afternoon.

-Robart, who has presided over extensive reforms in the department for the past seven years, dealt a hammer blow to the city’s efforts to get out from underneath the court’s oversight at a hearing last week, when he ruled the city had fallen “partially out of compliance” with a 2012 consent decree put in place after an investigation headed by the DOJ’s Civil Rights Division found that officers routinely used excessive force in making arrests and showed disturbing signs of biased policing.
+Robart, who has presided over extensive reforms in the department for the past seven years, dealt a hammer blow to the city’s efforts to get out from underneath the court’s oversight at a hearing last week, when he ruled the city had fallen “partially out of compliance” with a 2012 consent decree put in place after an investigation headed by the U.S. Attorney’s Office jointly with the DOJ’s Civil Rights Division found that officers routinely used excessive force in making arrests and showed disturbing signs of biased policing.

-He was clear that in every other area — from the dramatic drop in the use of force to crisis intervention — the police department has met the requirements of the consent decree.
+He was clear that in every other area — from the dramatic drop in the use of force to crisis intervention — the police department has met the requirements of the consent decree and, according to some, has become a national model for police reform.

-The city has worked diligently to bring the department around and reached a milestone when Robart found in January 2018 that the SPD has achieved “full and effective compliance” with the consent decree.
+The city has worked diligently for seven years to bring the department around and reached a milestone when Robart found in January 2018 that the SPD has achieved “full and effective compliance” with the consent decree.
 That finding tripped a two-year clock that would have resulted in the end of federal oversight at the end of that two years.

 However, following a highly publicized incident in which an officer who punched a handcuffed woman was fired by the chief of police but reinstated by an arbitrator, Robart revisited the issue of officer accountability.
-After a hearing last week, Robart ruled the department had fallen out of compliance in that one narrow area, and ordered SPD to fix it.
+During a hearing last week, Robart found the appeals process threatened public confidence in reform efforts, ruled the department had fallen out of compliance in that one narrow area and ordered SPD to fix it.

+The judge made it clear, however, that the incident involving Officer Adley Shepherd was not the only disciplinary case that has caused him concern.
+He pointed out that the DOJ cited six other instance where officers were fired, and that the arbitrator upheld four of those.

+“Significantly, however, the two that were not upheld were terminations associated with the use of excessive force or a threat to use excessive force against individuals of color,” one of which involved another handcuffed suspect, the judge wrote.

 In his order Tuesday, Robart said the two-year clock will be reset and start over once the city, the DOJ and other parties come up with a plan to resolve the issue and implement it.